Pigmice2733/peregrine-backend/README.md

 ### Running

-> **NOTE**: These instructions assume that you already have Docker installed.
+> **NOTE**: These instructions assume that you already have Docker installed and have the daemon running.
 If you do not, you can get more info at [dockers's install guide](https://docs.docker.com/install/).

 > **TIP**: If you get an error similar to `got error: opening config: open etc/config.docker.yaml: permission denied`, you may need to run the following command to set selinux to permissive mode: `sudo setenforce 0`.